“Nobody Died At Sandy Hook”

 Anything that was of any real interest to Adam was located in the computer room (such as his headphones, whose presence Allan specifically points out on the very next page) or basement, which were both full of video games, computers, books and televisions.
 There’s even a television here, but it’s not “flat-screen”, so I guess it doesn’t count to Powell.

-As for sports, Adam – like many boys – played Little League Baseball in the third grade, doing enough to receive a brief mention in the May 18th, 2001 edition of The Newtown Bee:
+While a former teammate would describe him as “not a good player”, Adam did enough to warrant a brief mention in the May 18th, 2001 edition of The Newtown Bee:

 TAUNTON PRESS 11, BOB TENDLER REAL ESTATE 4: Brian Kuruc and Robbie Phillips powered the offense and helped lead Taunton Press to the win.
 Evan Barreto and Adam Lanza were stellar in the field while Trevor Todd and Michael Coates had fine pitching performances.
 For Tendler, George Zaruba pitched well and led the offensive attack.
 Matt Iassogna and John Metcalf held the defense together.

-However, according to a former teammate, interviewed for the book “Newtown: An American Tragedy”, Adam simply was “not a good player”.
-So while it’s highly unlikely that he ever received a trophy for his efforts, it’s even more unlikely that, as a twenty year-old obsessed with school shootings, they were located anywhere other than a box in the basement.
+So while it’s highly unlikely that he ever received a trophy for his efforts, it’s even more unlikely that, as a twenty year-old obsessed more with school shootings than sports, they would ever be located anywhere other than a box in the basement.